 All software engineering teams, he says, should expect some level of this debt no matter their expertise or experience.
 A little debt, when prudent, is to be expected, but that just makes it all the more valuable to keep the reckless debt down and to reduce the bad code as much as possible.

-Prudent tech debt can have a lot of benefits for software organizations, but these same organizations should keep an eye on how much reckless tech debt they accrue.
-The reckless is never good, but another form of technical debt exists that can harm organizations even more: bit rot.
+Prudent tech debt can have a lot of benefits for software organisations, but these same organizations should keep an eye on how much reckless tech debt they accrue.
+The reckless is never good, but another form of technical debt exists that can harm organisations even more: bit rot.

 Bit rot (also called “software entropy”) happens when software deteriorates over time to the point of creating errors or even altering its functionality and usability.
 Bit rot takes time to develop, but it can create a huge head for development teams.

 It usually happens when developers make small, incremental changes to legacy code that they don’t fully understand.
 These small changes eventually create enough complexity and problems that the whole software gets affected.
 Some engineers may even violate NFR (Non-functional requirement) or break the code entirely.
 The only way to fix this type of tech debt is to refactor the whole thing.

 The biggest problem here in terms of debt is that the small changes actually contribute to the total amount of debt, and most of the time, the teams don’t even know it.
 Using Wolper’s concept of transparency can help organisations avoid such a disaster.